Skip to main content

 We will provide you with written notice of action we take in response to your request for amendment.

-Right to Request Restrictions — You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment, or health care operations.
+Right to Request Restrictions: You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, such as a family member or friend.
-We are not required to agree to your request, except that you may request us to withhold medical information from your health plan if the information relates to services you paid for yourself in full.
-If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
+We are not required to agree to your request.
+If we agree, we will comply with your request unless the information is needed to provide you emergency treatment.
+If you pay for a service or health care item out-of-pocket in full, you can ask us not to share your information with your health insurer for the purpose of payment or our operations.
+If we do agree, we will comply with you request unless the information is needed to provide you emergency treatment.
+We will agree unless a law requires us not to share that information.

-Right to Request Confidential Communications — You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
+Right to Request Confidential Communications: You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.
-To request confidential communications, you must make your request in writing to Health Information Management.
+To request confidential communications, you must make your request in writing to Patient Relations.
 We will not ask you the reason for your request.
 Your request must specify how or where you wish to be contacted.
 We will attempt to accommodate reasonable requests.

-Right to a Paper Copy of This Notice — You have the right to a paper copy of this Notice at your first treatment encounter at the Hospital.
+Right to a Paper Copy of This Notice: You have the right to a paper copy of this Notice at your first treatment encounter at the Hospital.
 You may get an additional copy of this Notice at any time by contacting Patient Relations.
-You may also obtain a copy of this notice at our website,http://www.tbh.org.
+You may also obtain a copy of this notice at our website, www.tbh.org.

 CHANGES TO THIS NOTICE